playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 # Sharing Lifecycle Methods

-While sharing a consistent set of data setup for each consuming component is helpful in its own right, this is only a fraction of the capabilities these frameworks have for cross-component logic reuse.
+While sharing data between consuming component is helpful in its own right, this is only a fraction of the capabilities these frameworks have for cross-component logic reuse.

-One of the most powerful things that can be reused between components is [lifecycle method](/posts/ffg-fundamentals-side-effects) logic.
+One of the most powerful things that can be reused between components is [side effect](/posts/ffg-fundamentals-side-effects) logic.

 Using this, we can say something alone the lines of: